app-ui/terminal-text/readme.md

 # APP UI: Terminal Text

-Web Component using using [VanillaJS](http://vanilla-js.com/) that animates text like an old school terminal
+Web Component that animates text like an old school terminal...

 ## Examples